LivePersonInc/developer-center/pages/documents/RichMessaging/Payment/apple-pay.md

 ### Limitations

-* In the current version of the Apple Pay template, only a bot in LiveEngage (using the Agent SDK) will be able to receive the payment response (using the Conversation Metadata).
+* In the current version of the Apple Pay template, only a bot in LiveEngage (using the Messaging Agent SDK) will be able to receive the authentication response (using the Conversation Metadata).
   * A Human Agent is currently not exposed to these events.
-Adding UI indication in the LiveEngage Workspace is planned for Q4, 2018
+There will be an option to recieve authentication response data without the Messaging Agent SDK in Q1 2019